-Team leaders will be evaluated by the team, host affiliate and the Sending Coordinator after each trip.
+Team leaders will be evaluated by the team, host affiliate and HFHI EMEA GV coordinator after each trip.
 The evaluations will be reviewed with the team leader.
 Based on feedback, decisions will be made about leading future trips, whether additional training is needed, etc. Outstanding team leaders may be asked to serve as mentors for future GV teams.